swetharajagopalan17/RLNavigation/README.md

 ### Files to Add

-- [ ] Installation Guide
+- [x] Installation Guide
-- [ ] Documentation for how to use the environment and learning algorithms
+- [x] Documentation for how to use the environment and learning algorithms
+- [ ] Information on how to load the trained model on the real robot
 - [ ] Repository used for No and Static Obstacles
 - [ ] Repository used for Dynamic Obstacles
 - [ ] Internship Report